uio-bmi/ligo/docs_source/usecases/TCR_motifs.rst

   motifs = clustered_data.summary()
   motifs = motifs.sort_values(by='size', ascending=False)
   motifs.to_csv('clustcr_motifs.csv', index=False)

-The clustcr_motifs.csv contains motifs saved in clusTCR format, see the example below
+The clustcr_motifs.csv file will contain motifs saved in clusTCR format, see the example below.
+You can read more about clusTCR motif format in the `clusTCR documentation <https://svalkiers.github.io/clusTCR/docs/clustering/how-to-use.html#summary>`_.
+Briefly, the motif uses upper-case for highly conserved amino acids (frequency > 0.7) and lower-case for moderately conserved ones.
+If two amino acids are equally frequent, they're in brackets ([ ]), and less significant positions use a dot (.) as a wildcard.

 .. list-table:: Table 2: ClusTCR motifs of top-3 largest clusters
   :header-rows: 1